Blog and newsNews

 Compare that income tax rate to the OECD average (almost 24%) and you’ll probably start seeing why so many foreigners are moving to Malta.

-Add that you’d be moving to one of the most beautiful Mediterranean islands with everything that the Mare Nostrum promises: wonderful climate, breathtaking sights, heavenly beaches, welcoming people, good wine, and mouthwatering food.
+Add that you’d be moving to one of the most beautiful Mediterranean islands with everything that the Mare Nostrum promises: a wonderful climate, breathtaking sights, heavenly beaches, welcoming people, good wine, and mouthwatering food.

 But Malta is more than a pretty face with fantastic tax optimization opportunities.
 It offers first-level financial services and boasts a diversified, technological, and service-oriented thriving economy.
 Small economies are generally too reliant on FDI, which makes them vulnerable, but the diversification of the Maltese economy has helped it build a rock-solid economy and reputation.